Getting off the beaten track in South-East England

 Within a few miles of hotspots like Brighton, Eastbourne and Margate, and the world-beating culture and thrills of London, are three stunning Areas of Outstanding Natural Beauty – High Weald, Kent Downs and Surrey Hills – that have played host to some of Britain’s key historical figures, from William the Conqueror to Henry VIII and Sir Winston Churchill.
 Along the way are vineyards and breweries, castles and abbeys, mesmerising gardens and fun-packed theme parks.
 In short, this is a tour that finds generally quiet places in the busiest region of England as it traces a historic arc across the last millennium.

-I plot my route to start at Battle Normanhurst Court Club site in East Sussex.
+I plot my route to start at Battle Normanhurst Court Club campsite in East Sussex.
 The wildflowers and birdsong of the battlefield today hold no echoes of the blood and thunder that accompanied the French invasion in 1066, but there is a poignancy to the ruins of Battle Abbey, which was commissioned by William the Conqueror and is home to the spot where Harold is said to have died.

-The 1066 Trail, which stretches from Pevensey (where the French landed) to Rye, passes immediately by the play area of the Club site.
+The 1066 Trail, which stretches from Pevensey (where the French landed) to Rye, passes immediately by the play area of the Club campsite.
 There’s no need to be a history buff to enjoy the walk, which heads through a hilly countryside in every shade of green.
 Records suggest that, after the battle, King William followed the Kent coastline as he advanced on London, but this tour heads north-west instead to a Certificated Location site with five-star reviews.
 Club members rave about the immaculately kept pitches and warm welcome at Hammonds Green Farm, where chickens provide fresh eggs for campers.

 Nearby, the River Ouse makes its leisurely way through three lakes landscaped by Capability Brown within the 250-acre Sheffield Park and Garden.
 When puffs of steam rise through the trees, it’s a sign that the heritage locomotives of the Bluebell Railway are running.
 If the trains and platform seem familiar, it’s probably because they have appeared in everything from Downton Abbey to the Wonder Woman film.